spanishgum/dictionary_encoding/README.md

 	* Simply link to a '.nt' file for input
 	 * It will be transformed to an intermediate file
 	 * Then compressed to an output file
- * -d1 is a base test case that uses a linux dictionary file
+ * -d is a base test case that uses a linux dictionary file
 	* This shows an example of where our data structure performs poorly
 	 * The dataset first off is very small
 	 * The nature of the file is that words are very dissimilar
- * -d2 is a base test case that works on "tests/nTriples.nt"
+ * -t0 is a base test case that works on "tests/nTriples.nt"
 	* This shows a case where compression works!
-	 * However, triples are not maintained so this is still yet to be determined
+ * -t1 is the same input as t0, however runs the full scale rdf2btd

- * Functionality for saving Triples is included in the code, but not all bugs are proprly worked out
+	* This should create a serialized file for the dictionary

 ## Discussion